alan-turing-institute/alexa-room-finder/docs/room-finder.md

 attributes: this._event.session.attributes,
 context: this._context,
 name: eventName,
-isOverridden: IsOverridden.bind(this, eventName), //  Function that tells you whether there is more than one. listener for a particular event string.
+isOverridden: IsOverridden.bind(this, eventName), //  Function that tells you whether there is more than one listener for a particular event string.
 response: ResponseBuilder(this) // Function that returns a function to generate responses.
 ```